ayanpan/learn-boomi/README.md

 # Learn Boomi

-Interested to learn Boomi, a modern #ipaas solution, for FREE? 🚀
+Interested to learn Boomi, a modern iPaaS solution, for FREE? 🚀

 All you need is a corporate account and visit the link https://community.boomi.com/s/learning-library